- Reading Groups

 Photo Credit: © Marcelo Conti Haroldo Conti was born in the province of Buenos Aires in 1925.
 He studied at a Salesian school and a Jesuit seminary before graduating with a degree in philosophy from the University of Buenos Aires.
 In […]

-Born in Actopan, Mexico, in 1970, Yuri Herrera studied in Mexico and El Paso and took his PhD in literature at Berkeley.
+Born in Actopan, Mexico, in 1970, Yuri Herrera studied Politics in Mexico, Creative Writing in El Paso and took his PhD in literature at Berkeley.
 His first novel to appear in English, Signs Preceding the End of the World was shortlisted for the Rómulo Gallegos Prize and is published […]

 Juan Tomás Ávila Laurel was born in 1966 in Equatorial Guinea, Africa’s only Spanish-speaking country.
 His parents were from the remote Annobón Island, off the African coast.
 His books include the novel Avión de Ricos, Ladrón De Cerdos (The Pig […]